MikaelGRA/InfluxDB.Client/README.md

 Often you may want to write to multiple measurements with different measurement names by executing a single call.

-This can be achieved by implemented the following interface on your POCO classes:
+This can be achieved by either implementing the following interface on your POCO classes:

 ```C#